Archive copy from <URL:http://www.ariadne.ac.uk/issue5/metadata-masses/intro.html>

 In order to better describe the resource, the basic thirteen elements

-may be further enhanced by the use of SCHEME
+may be further enhanced by the use of SCHEMEs and TYPEsSCHEME and TYPE qualifiers.
+As

-also has a Role
+special cases, OtherAgent also has a Role qualifier, and

 Relation

-an Identifier
+an Identifier.

-qualifier identifies any widely recognised coding system used in
+The SCHEME qualifier identifies any widely recognised coding system used in

 the description of a specific Dublin Core element, and allows a degree of